kgersen/allegice/ICE/ReadMe.txt

       * cargo payload for chaffs
   * minor changes in some labels
   * zoomable editing for all 'description' fields.

+NEW IN 3.42 (WORK IN PROGRESS - UNRELEASED)
+  * ship loadout UI fix
 Known bugs:
 	none